JovKun/TOTAL_BS/UPDATES.md

 # Update Log

 ### **v1.4** - April 25, 2023
-- Nathan uploaded the resized pixel images from 50 x 50 to 500 x 500.
+- Nathan replaced the resized pixel characters from 50 x 50 px to 500 x 500 px.

 ### **v1.3** - April 19, 2023
 - Jovian created the basis of the Character class